Compensation for Negligence in Diagnosing Cauda Equina Syndrome

 Laura had visited the Defendant hospital on several occasions because she had symptoms associated with cauda equina syndrome.
 Unfortunately, staff at the hospital failed to identify her condition.
 The result was a delay in diagnosing and operating on Laura.
 As a result, she now suffers from significant on-going disabilities.

-When Laura had visited the Defendant hospital she had complained of a number of symptoms.
-Her symptoms included back pain, numbness and lack of sensation to the saddle area, difficulty in passing urine and pain in her leg.
+During Laura’s visits to the Defendant hospital she had complained of a number of symptoms.
+These symptoms included back pain, numbness and lack of sensation to the saddle area, difficulty in passing urine and pain in her leg.
 The medical staff should have spotted straightaway that Laura had ‘red flag’ signs of cauda equina.
 The signs include saddle paraesthesia, bladder dysfunction, faecal incontinence and/or severe or progressive neurological deficit in the lower extremities.
 It is vital to diagnose the condition early to prevent patients suffering from permanent damage.

 Sadly, Laura did not get an early diagnosis.
 Expert medical evidence confirmed that she would have made a significantly better recovery if she had received an earlier diagnosis and appropriate treatment.
 The delay means Laura has bladder and bowel dysfunction, pain to the leg and reduced sensation affecting the back of the thigh, buttock and saddle area.
 She has not been able to go back to any form of employment and she needs significant assistance around the home.